 If you cannot maintain your workforce because your operations have been affected by coronavirus (COVID-19), you can furlough employees and apply for a grant to cover a portion of their usual monthly wage costs where you record them as being on furlough.

-The Coronavirus Job Retention Scheme has been extended until 30th September 2021.
+The Coronavirus Job Retention Scheme ended on 30th September 2021.

 Please be aware of the following deadline date to submit the final monthly claims:

 - 14th October 2021 - the final date to submit claims for September 2021